lulusevignon-401-advanced-javascript/notes/README.md

     - valid() rejects an invalid object

-### This app is created using the different technologies:
+### This app is created using the following technologies:
 - Node.js
 - ES6 Classes
 - Persistance using a Mongo Database